On this page:-

 Hiding the centre spike

-Click "Mode", you may type into "Bandwidth" box to make the removal over a wider, or narrower frequency range.
+Click "Mode" for 3 options including OFF, you may type into "Bandwidth" box to make the removal over a wider, or narrower frequency range.
 You could remove some bad hum but this will leave a big gap.

 The prime reason this has been implemented is so that wide bandwidth modes may span the centre without the spike causing interference.

-In the top picture on this page you will see the spike.
-I enabled "RX DC Removal" on the lower pictures.
+"RX DC Removal" is enabled on the pictures.
 The spike is suppressed although a small amount of hum pickup is still seen.

-Normally it is best to avoid the centre, the notch is just that, and there is often a degree of noise around the centre.
+Normally it is best to avoid the centre, the notch is just that, there is a gap where nothing is received and there is often a degree of noise around the centre.

 An external receiver is essential for checking any transmitter, even more so with SDR.
 They might transmit on the wrong frequency or on two at the same time!
 This RX could be another SDR, indeed the spectrum display makes adjustment easy and any other spurious emissions may be easily spotted.
 Do not overload the receiver.